Oak Tyres logo

 Check your battery

-Colder weather, short journeys, and periods of inactivity can all reduce your vehicle’s battery performance, and the last thing you want is a flat battery just as your holiday travel plans begin.
+Colder weather, shorter journeys and periods of inactivity can all reduce your vehicle’s battery performance, and the last thing you want is a flat battery just as your holiday travel plans begin.
 Here’s what to look out for:

 If your battery is over three to five years old, it may be approaching the end of its lifespan, especially if it’s been left unused during winter.
 In that case, a proactive replacement is often more cost-effective and far less inconvenient than a breakdown.
 We recommend visiting a professional technician for a full battery health check if you are in any doubt.